Want to experience all Barbados has to offer?

 For more information, see our page on the parish of St. George.

 St. Thomas is located in central Barbados.
-Like St. George, this parish also has no coastline however there’s still plenty to see and do here.
+Like St. George, this parish also has no coastline.
+However, there’s still plenty to see and do here.

 Here you’ll also find two of the country’s top polo fields at Lion Castle and Clifton.
-You’ll also find Earthworks Pottery, where you can witness the potter at his wheel creating some unique Caribbean pieces – great gifts or souvenirs to take home with you.
+You’ll also see Earthworks Pottery, where you can witness the potter at his wheel creating some unique Caribbean pieces – great gifts or souvenirs to take home with you.

 St. Thomas also has some natural delights such as Harrison’s Cave and Welchman Hall Gully.